CCurl/q4/README.md

 xU          Unwind the loop stack (use "(\u;)" to exit early from a loop).

 ******* OTHER *******
-xM          Start address of the CELLS/BYTES area. xH          Offset of the last used byte of code in the BYTES area. xT          ACC = current clock() value.
+9/10/13/32  These ASCII chars are no-ops, and are optional. xM          Start address of the CELLS/BYTES area. xH          Index to the next free byte in the BYTES area. xT          ACC = current clock() value.
 `cmd`       Call system("cmd") (PC only). xQ          Exit q4.